Conditional compilation directives intended for conditional compilation.

 DATA "Guten tag"

-By changing the just one constant you then have for example English or German data lines.
+By changing just one constant you can have for example English or German data lines.

 ' the variable S was dimensioned so we can use it here